 Brookville home prices are not only among the most expensive in New York, but Brookville real estate also consistently ranks among the most expensive in America.

 Brookville is a decidedly white-collar village, with fully 95.62% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Brookville is a village of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Brookville who work in management occupations (18.42%), sales jobs (17.77%), and office and administrative support (15.58%).

-A relatively large number of people in Brookville telecommute to their jobs.
-Overall, about 10.40% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.40% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Brookville in 2010 was $69,870, which is wealthy relative to New York and the nation.
 This equates to an annual income of $279,480 for a family of four.

 Brookville is a very ethnically-diverse village.
 The people who call Brookville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brookville residents report their race to be White, followed by Asian.
 Important ancestries of people in Brookville include Irish, Russian, Polish, and Eastern European.